secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 - If you really don't know, it really is okay to ask!

-### About Zendesk

-#### Finding Related Tickets
-{:.no_toc}

-In some circumstances, the Incident Manager may ask you to find the number of tickets that an incident may have raised in order to evaluate the impact of the incident.

-Because the default views will only show unassigned tickets in your region, start with using this [Zendesk Search](https://gitlab.zendesk.com/agent/search/1?type=ticket&q=created%3E4hours%20order_by%3Acreated_at%20sort%3Adesc%20group%3Anone%20group%3A%22support%22%20-form%3Abilling%20-form%3Asecurity) to find all recent tickets.

-Alternatively, you can paste the following search string into the Zendesk search bar (useful if you are using Zendesk Quicktab extension): `created>4hours order_by:created_at sort:desc group:none group:"support" -form:billing -form:security`

-This shows new tickets created in the previous 4 hours - change the range if the incident began earlier than that.

-#### Tagging Tickets
-{:.no_toc}

-If there is any customer contact regarding an incident regardless of severity, you should create an incident tag in Zendesk as soon as possible.
-You can check for customer tickets by using the tips above, by scanning the FRT & Free ticket queue and validating the tickets, or by asking the wider Support team.
-You can create a tag on a ticket directly by finding the `tags` field and using the format `com_incident_####`.
-Replace #### with the production incident number of the issue.
-Once you've added the tag, submit the ticket with an appropriate `Incident First Response` macro and the tag will become available to use on other tickets.

-Tagging tickets can be done throughout the incident process but the CMOC should check the queue for accurate tagging during the incident resolution stage.
-The tagging of tickets is useful for gauging support impact, ease of finding related tickets for active incident troubleshooting, and ease of finding related tickets for historical reference.

-For details on tagging and tracking incidents, please see [Tracking Incidents](tracking_incidents.html) workflow.

 ### About Contact Requests

 Whether related to an ongoing incident or not, Infrastructure or Security may ask you to reach out to one or more users if they detect unusual usage.
 Please follow the [Sending Notices](sending_notices.html) workflow to action these requests.

-### How to page the CMOC?
+### How to Page the CMOC?

-You can page the CMOC even after incident creation.
-To engage the CMOC please follow the steps outlined in [How to engage the CMOC?](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#how-to-engage-the-cmoc) handbook section.
+The CMOC can be paged during the [incident declaration process](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#reporting-an-incident).
+If the CMOC needs to be paged after an incident was created or for any other reason, see the [How to engage the CMOC?](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#how-to-engage-the-cmoc) section of the main incident management handbook.

+### CMOC Performance Indicators

+Success as a CMOC is determined by the following performance indicators:

+- **Time to Acknowledge PagerDuty Pages**: Acknowledge all PagerDuty notifications within 15m and join the incident bridge.
+See [Acknowledge the PagerDuty Page](#acknowledge-the-pagerduty-page)
+- **Frequency between status updates**: Post status page updates according to severity at documented intervals or other cadence if so communicated.
+See [Frequency of Updates](#frequency-of-updates).
+- **Stakeholder communication threads created per incident**: Communicate incident existence to stakeholders according to the documented process.
+See: [Notify Stakeholders](#notify-stakeholders).
+- **Handover issue created after a shift**: At the end of every shift, create a handover issue to prepare the incoming CMOC.
+See: [End of Shift Handover Procedure](#end-of-shift-handover-procedure)
+- **Contact requests opened during shift per completed contact request issue**: Complete, handover or otherwise communicate plan to complete all incoming contact requests.
+See: [About Contact Requests](#about-contact-requests)
+- **Participation in one training event per quarter**: Join at least one incident or participate in (or organize) a training activity.
+See: [CMOC Training Activities](#cmoc-training-activities)

 ## Incident Management

-As the CMOC you'll guide the incident through the following three stages.
+As the CMOC you'll guide the incident through the following stages.

-1. Stage 1: **Incident Creation** - Creating the incident in Status.io, joining the incident Zoom call, and [notifying stakeholders](#notify-stakeholders).
+1. **Stage 1: Engage** - Creating the incident in Status.io, joining the incident Zoom call, [notifying stakeholders](#notify-stakeholders), and labeling the incident issue.
-1. Stage 2: **Updating Incidents** - Following along with the work being performed by the EOC and any assisting engineers to resolve the incident and making updates to Status.io along the way while adhering to the [Frequency of Updates](#frequency-of-updates) schedule.
-We may also be going through the Zendesk queue replying to incident tickets and tagging them.
+1. **Stage 2: Manage** - Following along with the work being performed by the EOC and any assisting engineers to resolve the incident while making updates to Status.io along the way while adhering to the [Frequency of Updates](#frequency-of-updates) schedule in addition to creating a tag for the incident in Zendesk, and tagging and replying to tickets.
-1. Stage 3: **Incident Resolution** - Setting the incident to **Monitoring** in Status.io for a period of time to ensure that the issue does not recur before we close it out, eventually setting the incident to **Resolved**, and adding a link to the post-mortem issue in Status.io.
-In certain cases we may be asked to skip the monitoring period and move straight to **Resolved**.
+1. **Stage 3: Monitor (Situational)** - Setting the incident to **Monitoring** in Status.io for a period of time to ensure that the issue does not recur before we close it out.
+This stage may be skipped at the request of the Incident Manager.
+1. **Stage 4: Resolve** -  Setting the incident to **Resolved**, adding a post-mortem link in Status.io, and ensuring that there are no remaining Zendesk tickets that need tagging and a response.

 The following sections outline how to perform each of the steps within these stages.

-### **Stage 1: Incident Creation**
+### **Stage 1: Engage**

-The following steps should be taken immediately after receiving a PagerDuty page for an incident.
+Perform all of the following steps in order immediately after receiving a PagerDuty page.

 #### Acknowledge the PagerDuty Page

-We mark the PagerDuty page as [acknowledged](#pagerduty-status-definitions) immediately upon receiving it.
-Acknowledge the page through the mobile app, web interface or PagerDuty App in the `#support_gitlab-com` Slack channel.
+Mark the page as [acknowledged](#pagerduty-status-definitions).
+This can be done through the mobile app, web interface or PagerDuty App in the `#support_gitlab-com` Slack channel.

 #### Join Incident Channel & Zoom

-Before you create an incident in Status.io you should join the incident Zoom call.
 A link to the call is provided in the incident declaration post by Woodhouse in `#incident-management`.

 Your role while on the call is to follow along while the incident is worked and make updates to Status.io either when asked to or when it's necessary.
 Oftentimes chatter in this room will be lively, especially in the early stages of an incident while the source of the issue is being discovered.
 Use your best judgment on when it's appropriate to speak up to avoid vocalizing at inopportune times.
 You can always ping anyone on the call through Slack if you need to ask a non-urgent question about the situation.